theronhitchman/euclidean-geometry/class/index.md

 it is possible to make choices in Mr Conger's construction of a kite so that the resulting kite ABCD has AB congruent to GH, BC congruent to TJ and angle ABC congruent angle QRS.

+### September 2

+> **Conjecture F**: (Ancona) Let ABCD be a kite with AB congruent to AD and BC congruent to CD.
+Generally angle DAB is not congruent to angle DCB.

+> **Question G** (class) with the same hypothesis, is it true that when angle DAB is congruent to angle DCB we must necessarily have that ABCD is a rhombus?